Fundamental residual amplitude modulation in electro-optic modulators: An alternative method: following the wave

 In the static case, these let resolve the problem because the amplitudes of the fields are constants and their phases are determined for wavenumber of the medium and the angular frequency of the incident wave, $\omega_{0}$ (see (\ref{eq:CE_A1})-(\ref{eq:CE_A3}) and (\ref{eq:Ez}),(\ref{eq:Bx})).

-However, in the dynamic case the amplitudes and phases of the fields satisfies an coupled partial differential equations system and the matching conditions give relations between the boundaries values of the amplitudes in both interfaces.
-Indeed, in this case both the wavenumbers and the angular frequencies of the fields depend on the spatial coordinate and the time.
+However, in the dynamic case, the amplitudes and phases of the fields satisfy a coupled partial differential equations system and the matching conditions give relations between the boundaries values of the amplitudes in both interfaces.
+Indeed, in this case, both the wavenumbers and the angular frequencies of the fields depend on the spatial coordinate and the time.